-Moving on, we get to Asus, and the first GTX 1660 Super model of theirs that we’ll take a look at is the GTX 1660 Super Dual EVO.
+Moving on, we get to Asus, and the first GTX 1660 Supermodel of theirs that we’ll discuss is the GTX 1660 Super Dual EVO.

-All in all, this a card that ticks all the important checkboxes – fast, cool, not too loud, good price, and solid design.
-The only downside is the port selection, but it is only really a downside if you plan on using more than two monitors and it’s actually an upside if you use DVI as your primary port, as many cards are dropping those now.
+All in all, this a card that ticks all the essential checkboxes – fast, cool, not too loud, good price, and robust design.
+The only downside is the port selection, but it is only really a downside if you plan on using more than two monitors, and it’s an upside if you use DVI as your primary port, as many cards are dropping those now.